Ganoosh/Bonfire/README.md

 - If you like what you see, feel free to star this page!
 I greatly appreciate it.

 ### Don't just steal this.
 #### This is here for documentation and due to me being a OSS freak, Although I love when people use my code in their own projects, but make sure you credit me in a public area.
+This bot is hosted on a secure reliable server and has back-up code to make sure reminders and polls don't fail.